siavava/portfolio/content/projects/trivial/50-bash.md

 tech:
   - "Bash"
   - "Regex"
+summary: |-
-summary: "Shell scripts over a US COVID-19 vaccine dataset: a Markdown report of the states with the most doses, and a source-file summarizer, built from Unix filter pipelines."
+  Shell scripts over a US COVID-19 vaccine dataset: a Markdown report of the states with the most doses, and a source-file summarizer, built from Unix filter pipelines.
 ---

 A set of shell scripts that wrangle a US COVID-19 vaccine dataset,